NazimBL/STM32F103/README.md

 # STM32

-Porgramming the STM32f103C4 board with its different features
+Porgramming the STM32f103 microcontroller with its different features